 Fell running for juniors is all about enjoying being out in the hills, exploring new places, learning skills, getting fitter, having fun and meeting new people.
 Expect to find it hard, muddy and fun in equal measure!

-Currently we are running training sessions on Tuesday evenings (different age groups from yr4 – yr11) and Sunday mornings (longer runs for more experienced runners).
-See the club Facebook page for the latest updates https://www.facebook.com/groups/37632801550 or contact Neal Hockley via Facebook.
+Currently we are running training sessions on Tuesday evenings in Llanberis (5-6pm for school years 3-6; 6-7pm for school years 7+) and Sunday mornings from various locations (longer runs for more experienced runners).
+See the club Facebook page for the latest updates https://www.facebook.com/groups/37632801550 or contact Neal Hockley via Facebook direct message.
 Before attending your first session, we ask that you complete a consent form (including consent for NHS test and trace).

 If you want to see the kind of thing we get up to, watch these videos!

 Neal Hockley organises the junior training sessions.
-He is a qualified Welsh Athletics Level 1 fell/trail running leader, REC emergency outdoor first aider, Summer and Winter Mountain Leader (and father of two Eryri junior runners).
+He is a qualified Level 2 fell/trail Coach in Run Fitness (FRA/UKA), REC emergency outdoor first aider, Summer and Winter Mountain Leader (and father of two Eryri junior runners).
 Several other parents also help with the training sessions, to ensure we have appropriate ratios.

 What does it cost?

 Training sessions are free to all club members.
 If you’re not yet a member, you are welcome to try it out for 3 sessions – if you want to keep coming after that, we ask that you join the club (junior membership is only £10/year including a free vest).